DiamondLightSource/pythonSoftIOC/docs/how-to/use-autosave-in-an-ioc.rst

 :func:`~softioc.autosave.configure()` call or pass it the keyword argument ``enabled=False``.

-The resulting backup file after running the IOC for a minute is the following:
+The resulting backup file after running the example IOC for about 30 seconds is the following:

 .. code-block::